History of the Manly Warringah Sea Eagles: 1970s

 Manly started the 1977 season with three solid wins, despite the loss of Bob Fulton to the Roosters, however, four losses in a row saw the club lose momentum with only a last round victory against the Balmain Tigers at Leichhardt Oval securing fifth spot from a fast-finishing Cronulla side.
 However, the Tigers reversed the result in the first week of the finals, to knock the Sea Eagles out of title contention.
 After the 1977 NSWRFL season Roy Bull was elected the Manly-Warringah club's president, succeeding Bill Cameron who had held the position for the previous 19 years.

 Success for the club during the 1970s culminated with the club scoring a fourth Premiership in another Grand Final against the Cronulla Sharks during the 1978 season.
 Unlike the three previous titles, the club did not win the Minor Premiership.
 It also was unique insofar as Manly were required to replay two drawn matches through the finals campaign.
 Week one of the finals saw Manly beaten by Cronulla 17–12; the boot of Steve Rogers proving the difference with both teams scoring three tries each.
-The Minor Semi Final against Paramatta ended in a draw: the teams met again three days later where Manly scored a 17–11 victory.
+The Minor Semi Final against Parramatta ended in a draw: the teams met again three days later where Manly scored a 17–11 victory.

 Another three-day turnaround saw Manly play and account for the Minor Premiers, Western Suburbs which allowed the team a full week off before the Grand Final.
 Like the decider of the previous year, the match was drawn and a replay was required.
 However, unlike in 1977, the 1978 Grand Final replay could not be played the following weekend as normal due to Australia's 1978 Kangaroo tour squad (which Frank Stanton was the head coach) was due to depart for England.
 This the replay was played on the Tuesday, only 3 days after the drawn game.
 In their 6th game in 24 days, Manly scored a 16–0 victory over the Sharks, claiming their fourth Premiership in seven years.